dbeckett93/skillified/README.md

 - [PEP 8 - Python Style Guide](https://realpython.com/python-pep8/)

 ### Special Thanks
-- To the helpful code Institute team that I've worked with during the Bootcamp.
+To the helpful code Institute team that I've worked with during the Bootcamp.
 - Dillon McCaffrey - Facilitator, for advice and Heroku torubleshooting help during the intial deployment.
 - Mark Briscoe - SME, for sharing his vast wealth of knowledge to prepare students for a career in development.
 - Ruairidh MacArthur (Roo) - Software Coach, for great troubleshooting advice, particularly helping me untangle the mess of allauth templates to fit into my non-standard project directory structure.
-    - Ashley Beckett -  My Wife, for supporting my decision to dedicate time to the coding Bootcamp and for being a regular tester for all of my projects.